gadrian78/he-tokens-snapshot/README.md

-# My Hive Engine Tokens Snapshot v1.3
+# My Hive Engine Tokens Snapshot v1.31

-Takes a snapshot of a list of Hive Engine tokens and all diesel pools for a given author.
+Takes a snapshot of a list of Hive Engine tokens and all diesel pools for a given Hive account.

 # How to use?